-However, we have some concerns regarding the proposal that fair value gains and losses on derivatives and hedging instruments shall be classified in the investing category (as a default category), if a classification in the category affected by the risk the entity manages would involve grossing up gains and losses and for derivatives are not used for risk management.
+However, we have concerns regarding the proposal that fair value gains and losses on derivatives and hedging instruments shall be classified in the investing category (as a default category), if a classification in the category affected by the risk the entity manages would involve grossing up gains and losses and for derivatives that are not used for risk management.
 This could result in entities being required to present an investing category simply due to their hedging and risk management activities which will be difficult to explain to users of financial statements.
 We also believe that it is unlikely that entities use derivatives for purposes other than risk management.
-Therefore, we recommend the IASB to redeliberate whether another category should be designated as the default category, i.e. the operating or financing category that are typically related to risk management.
+Therefore, we recommend the IASB to redeliberate whether: